lilpaf/lilpaf/README.md

 # Hi there 👋
-My name is Pavel Stoyanov - Student at UNWE.
+My name is Pavel Stoyanov

-I live in Sofia and work as .NET Developer in the FinTech industry also I study Industrial business in UNWE.
+I live in Sofia and work as .NET Developer in the FinTech industry.

 ### :fountain_pen: Education